Isogeny graphs of superspecial abelian varieties and Brandt matrices: Brandt matrices

 \eqref{hen5}: By definition this is equivalent to proving that $\#\{U\in\GU_g(\H)\mid [L_i:UL_j]=n^{2g}\}$ and $\#\{U\in\GU_g(\H)\mid [L_j:UL_i]=n^{2g}\}$ are equal.
-By Remark \ref{Brandt well} we can replace the $L$'s with arbitrary representatives of their classes.
+By the comments following \eqref{rose} we can replace the $L$'s with arbitrary representatives of their classes.
 By Remark \ref{hat2} we can use their duals, so But by Remark \ref{hat1} the right hand side of the above is equal to and we are done. \\

 \eqref{hen6}: See \cite[p.~159]{Ek} and \cite[Prop.~9]{HI}, cf. \cite[Thm.~3.1]{Y}. \\